 Since 1998, the FSMB has been developing treatment guidelines for the use of opioids for the treatment of pain.
 The 1998 version, Model Guidelines for the Use of Controlled Substances for the Treatment of Pain (“1998 Guidelines”) was produced “in collaboration with pharmaceutical companies” and taught not that opioids could be appropriate in limited cases after other treatments had failed, but that opioids were “essential” for treatment of chronic pain, including as a first prescription option.

 A 2004 iteration of the 1998 Guidelines and the 2007 book, Responsible Opioid Prescribing, also made the same claims as the 1998 Guidelines.
-These guidelines were posted online and were available to and intended to reach physicians nationwide, including in Rockbridge County.
+These guidelines were posted online and were available to and intended to reach physicians nationwide, including in Halifax County.

 The publication of Responsible Opioid Prescribing was backed largely by drug manufacturers.
 In all, 163,131 copies of Responsible Opioid Prescribing were distributed by state medical boards (and through the boards, to practicing doctors).
 The FSMB website describes the book as the “leading continuing medication (CME) activity for prescribers of opioid medications.”